yuvalmGS/gigaspaces-wiki-jekyll/xap97/multi-site-replication-over-the-wan.markdown

 ---
 layout: post
-title:  Multi Site Replication over the WAN
+title:  Overview
 categories: XAP97
-parent: administrators-guide.html
+parent: multi-site-replication-overview.html
-weight: 700
+weight: 50
 ---

-{% summary %}This page explains how to establish data synchronization between multiple sites (spaces), usually used over the WAN.{% endsummary %}

-{% info title=Licensing %}
-The Gateway requires a separate license in addition to the GigaSpaces commercial license.
-Please contact [GigaSpaces Customer Support](http://www.gigaspaces.com/content/customer-support-services) for more details.
-{% endinfo %}
+{% summary %} {%endsummary%}

-# Overview

 Multiple site replication is the ability to replicate state between different deployed spaces, where each space can be also physically located in a different geographical location (also termed a different deployment site).